Automatic License Plate Recognition (ALPR) systems are the new rage

 .
 The cameras -- affixed to a police car or static locations like telephone poles, or under bridges -- capture thousands of license plates per minute, storing information in databases, recording not only the license plate number, but also the GPS location where each car was "pinged."
 Tens of millions of federal grant dollars have been doled out to police agencies nationwide for ALPR procurement, setting the groundwork for an expansive, nationwide motor vehicle tracking system.

 showed that police in and around Washington DC have created an expansive net in the Metro DC area, ensnaring millions of motorists in the ALPR system and retaining information about the travel patterns of all of those ordinary people.
 Metro DC and lower Manhattan are particularly saturated with the systems, but their use is expanding

 Corporate data mining of our travel data

 Vehicle Location Service, is not bound by the few privacy regulations governing government ALPR databases maintained by public agencies.
-CIR showed that the private firm that owns that database, Vigilant Video, sells our data to police, creating a loophole to skirt around the few public regulations that exist to protect us from improper, retroactive police spying.
+CIR showed that the private firm that owns that database, Vigilant Solutions, sells our data to police, creating a loophole to skirt around the few public regulations that exist to protect us from improper, retroactive police spying.

 , criminal, residential, employment and other data from private corporations.
 Now ALPR data is added to that mounting pile of information on each one of us, as multinational intelligence and data firms are integrating

 technology absent proper oversight and data controls.
 Unless these privacy-protective policies are backed by the force of law, ALPR becomes yet another tracking technology, enabling the government to easily see which motorists among us visit AA meetings, activist gatherings, union meetings or pornography shops.
 The more information available to these systems, and the longer the data is kept, the more the government and corporations are able to tell about our private lives.
 Just imagine: police can station an ALPR camera at an address or building of interest and without much human effort compile a very accurate guest list for any event or occasion.